-Once you accept an offer from a buyer the next step is to sign a Sales Contract.
+Once the Seller accepts your offer, the next step is to sign a Sales Contract.
 The contract sets out the responsibilities for both parties, the details of the deposit, conditions of sale, and terms of the transfer.

 This is private document that does not transfer title, but obligates the parties to act based on the agreed terms.
 The contract can be in Spanish or English, provided that the parties that sign it understand the language.
 The contract can be enforced under Nicaraguan Law, but its enforceability is more difficult than a contract that has been prepared as a public document (before a Notary).
 Most attorneys recommend using a private document only for short term contracts.
 For longer term agreements and payment plans a public document signed before a notary is preferable.

 Contracts vary from sale to sale but here’s a list of typical clauses we’ve seen in Nicaragua property sales:

 - A clause indicating that the deposit will be held by a third party in escrow and will only be released subject to confirmation of title and absence of all liens and encumbrances.

 - A clause indicating that the contract is assignable.
 This is particularly important if the buyer is using funds from a self-directed retirement fund (e.g. Traditional, Simple, SEP or Roth IRA) for the purchase.
 It also adds flexibility if the buyer decides to buy via a corporation or with a partner.